Yu295/MTRX2700_Major/README.md

 ```c
 __interrupt void TC1_ISR(void);
 ```
+The capturing of the PWM signal is interpreatated as an interrupt.
 To filter the noise in the measuremnet, the ```TIE``` register is only enabled for 10 readings at each position, and the minimal value is the designated distance.
 The pulse width is measured by capturing the ```TC1``` value at the risting edge, and subtracted by the ```TC1``` value at the next falling edge.
 Despite the limitation of underestimating the distance at some point, it is usually funtional and accurate.

 **Serial Module**